Preventive medicine · Dogs and cats

 Follow-up scheduled before you leave

-If a progress exam or additional workup is indicated, we set the date before you leave the clinic.
+If a progress exam or further workup is indicated, we set the date before you leave the clinic.
 You leave with a written summary.

-A few minutes of preparation to make the most of your visit
+A few minutes of preparation to make the most of it.

 What to bring

-• Stool sample: ~1 teaspoon (≈ 5 mL), ideally collected less than 12 hours before the visit
+• A stool sample: about 1 teaspoon (≈ 5 mL), ideally collected less than 12 hours before the visit

 • Names, doses and quantities of all food, medications and supplements (a photo of the label works great)